 All manner of waffle patterns were seen, from squares to diamonds to hexagons to stars and hearts.
 Playing card suit shapes were also popular as designs.

 Handles and hinges were designed to allow fluidity of turning movement while securely keeping the paddles together.
 Handles were either made of turned wood, tempered steel coil, or, rarely, part of the iron casting itself.

 Although ball type hinges were common, Griswold irons are known with six different hinge designs, including "acorn", "ball", "button", "CLOWS", "finger", and "scissor".
 Wapak and Sidney Hollow Ware irons are seen with "cylinder" hinges.

 Griswold waffle iron hinge variations.

 In time, pattern makers designed models such that both the paddles in a set of irons could be produced from the same pattern.
-Examples of this strategy can be seen in the Griswold CLOWS and later Wagner Ware irons.
+Examples of this strategy can be seen in the later Griswold, the Griswold CLOWS, and the later Wagner Ware irons.

 A gallery of waffle irons.